cyberbotics/webots-doc/guide/the-user-interface.md

 - The **New Robot Controller...** menu item allows you to create a new controller program.
 You will first be prompted to choose between a C, C++, Java, Python or *MATLAB*<sup>TM</sup> controller.
+If you choose C or C++ On Windows, Webots will offer you the possibility to create a Makefile / gcc project or Visual Studio project.
 Then, Webots will ask you to enter the name of your controller and finally it will create all the necessary files (including a template source code file) in your current project directory.

 - The **New Physics Plugin...** menu item will let you create a new physics plugin for your project.